A company-wide Massive Multiplayer Crossover

 - The shows Las Vegas and Crossing Jordan would have charaters cross over at least once every season while both shows were on the air.

 - Super Sentai.
-In the seasonal crossovers (themselves non-canon to the seperate series, which are all set in their own universes), the series from Bakuryu Sentai Abaranger to Engine Sentai Go-Onger are nominally connected by mentions of the Dino House where one character from series A met a character from series B.
+In the seasonal crossovers (themselves non-canon to the seperate series, which are all set in their own universes), the series from Bakuryuu Sentai Abaranger to Engine Sentai Go-onger are nominally connected by mentions of the Dino House where one character from series A met a character from series B.

 - Anniversary series Kaizoku Sentai Gokaiger is explicitly shown through Time Travel in episode 40 to take place in the universe where the seasonal crossovers are set.